-- 1. No more than nine hours of graduate credit may be earned. - 2.
-The maximum course load when enrolled in one or more graduate courses is 15 hours per semester. - 3.
+1. No more than nine hours of graduate credit may be earned.

+- 2. The maximum course load when enrolled in one or more graduate courses is 15 hours per semester. - 3.
 Courses taken for graduate credit cannot be counted toward meeting undergraduate degree requirements. - 4.
 Permission to register for graduate courses must be granted by the Vice President for Academic Affairs prior to registration.

-Permission forms are available in the Registrar's Office as well as on RAIN.
+Permission forms are available in the Registrar's Office and from academic advisors and faculty.